5 Estate Planning Mistakes Even Smart Investors Make

 Ice cream like financial planning choices

 Which “Flavour” of Financial Advice Is Right for You?
-Understanding the Differences Between Commission-Based, Fee-Based, Fee-Only, and Advice-Only Financial Advisors in Canada Choosing a financial advisor can feel like choosing an ice cream flavour.
+Understanding the Differences Between Commission-Based, Fee-Based, Fee-Only, and Advice-Only Financial Advice in Canada Choosing a financial advisor can feel like choosing an ice cream flavour.
 There are plenty of options, but which one is the best fit for you?
-Let’s break down the different compensation […]
+Let’s break down the different compensation models […]

 what do my planner designations mean

-Who Do Financial Designations Benefit?
+Who Do Financial Advisor Designations Benefit?
 Here’s my Honest Take.
 Over the years, I’ve achieved a few professional designations: CFP®, CIM®, and FCSI®, to name a few.
 I even gave the CFA® program a go and passed Level 1 before realizing that my time was better spent elsewhere.
-Early in my career, these credentials were valuable. […]
+Early in my career, these credentials were […]

 Breaking Status Quo Thinking: How To Beat A Tariff Threat